vxern/logos/SETUP.md

 Regardless of your choice, the credentials to add to `.env` for all of these databases are as follows:
 ```
 REDIS_HOST=127.0.0.1 # Address of your database instance.
 REDIS_PORT=6379      # Port your database instance is operating at.
+(Redis uses 6379 by default)
 # REDIS_PASSWORD=    # (optional for unsecured instances) Password for authorisation.
 ```